Valsorim98/Internship/Diary/README.md

 * Added functions to identify and change the sensor's ID and baudrate, read the config file and pass device's id and baudrate as arguments for new ID and baudrate.

 * Refactored the project in configure_HHC-R4I4D.
 Changed the ID to 6 and baudrate to 9600 of the white island.

+> # April 27:

+* Added functions to read the voltage, identify and change the ID and baudrate of the power analyzer.

+* Added functions to read the coils, identify and change the ID and baudrate of the white island.

+* Updated the config file in gui_configure project.

+* Pass the COM port that was read from the config file as argument to the functions for reading from the devices.

+* Centralise the tkinter window on the screen.

+* Added a function to display a pop up window when a device is configured from the GUI.